 Do we give music and art education too much credit for enhancing academic and social success?
 Richard Kessler doesn't think so.
 Kessler is the executive director of the Center for Arts Education (CAE) in New York City.
-A recent CAE study shows that the high schools with the most access to -and support for-arts education have the teacher Karla Beck, left, has her students, right, keep a portfolio with information about the songs they sing.
-Jessica Carbone, far right, teaches at a New York City school where art is integrated across the curriculum.
-Teachers admire a student's art project, bottom right.
+A recent CAE study shows that the high schools with the most access to -and support for-arts education have the enhance a student's academic performance.